-Prerequisite(s): MUSI 300 and upper level standing, or instructor's permission.
+Prerequisite(s): WRSH 300 and upper level standing, or instructor's permission.
 (3-0; 0-0) MUSI 402 Worship Design and Leadership 2 (1 sem. hr.)
 A local church practicum covering the entire semester, with scheduled involvement to be determined early in the semester in cooperation with the ministry leadership of the local church.
 It is expected that the student is given individual hands-on responsibilities over the semester in areas of strength, as well as opportunities for growth in other areas.
 The student works under the immediate supervision of a staff or qualified lay leader in the local church and within the general supervision of a TWU instructor.
-NB: Pass/Fail course.
-Cross-listed: WSTU 402.
+Cross-listed: WRSH 402.